 You also need to be able to react to ‘Subject Access Requests’ by providing detailed information relating to the PII records you hold for an individual.

 GDPR gives greater protection to people and more control over what happens to their PII.
-You should also be aware that the new regulations don’t just apply to how your business collects and holds customer data, it’s equally as relevant to how you hold your employee’s data too.
+You should also be aware that the new regulations don’t just apply to how your business collects and holds customer data, it’s just as relevant to how you hold your employee’s data too.